francoisrice/FantasyFighter/README.md

  - Add obstacles

 # Combat Mechanics
-Three levels of space: Normal, Croutch, and Jump
+Two levels of space: Air and Ground
-You can light or Heavy attack normal, low, or high High attacks hit high and normal, while low attacks hit low and normal High attacks are the default attack height
+You can ground light, air light, ground heavy, air heavy, ground smash, or air smash air attacks hit jumping targets
+Ground attacks are the default
-Blocks block all heights of attack; but do not affect heavy attacks Speed of actions: Light - 1 turn, Heavy - 2 turns, Jump takes 1 turn and lasts 2 turns,
+Blocks block all heights of attack; but do not affect heavy attacks Speed of actions:
-	croutch takes 1 turn and negates motion, Block - 1 turn and negates motion With any action, except block and croutch, you can also move to another square Heavy attack direction can be changed until it is unleased
+- Light - hits instantly, 40% damage
+- Heavy - 1 turn to charge, then hits on following turn, 100% damage
+- Smash - 2 turns to charge, then hits on following turn, negates motion, 200% damage
+- Jump - in the air that turn, and enemy's turn
+- Block - Starts that turn and continues for the next turn, negates motion

+Blocking a light attack or heavy attack cancels the attack Heavy attacks that are blocked cause the next turn to be spent stunned Smash attacks ignore blocking

+Each turn the player or enemy can choose to jump, move, and attack These actions can happen in any order, therefore one could move to an enemy, light action, and jump one turn, and the next turn light attack, and move away the next turn

+Each character can move two squares per turn unless there is a special condition.

 # Mechanics